fredflys/algorithms/problems/Binary Tree.md

 ```

 #### [863.
 All Nodes Distance K in Binary Tree](https://leetcode.com/problems/all-nodes-distance-k-in-binary-tree/) Medium
-BFS, level traversal that also involves parent node
+BFS, level traversal that also involves parent node so the tree is treated as a graph here
 ```java
 class Solution {
     Map<Integer, TreeNode> parent;